mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-We will have weekly automated tests that will choose a certain number of random patient CCDAs in specific live systems and test for the given sections to exist in the documents.
+Weekly automated tests will select a random sample of patient CCDAs from specific live systems and test for the presence of required sections in each document.
+The USCDI measure rate will be calculated for each tracked document as the number of required sections present (numerator) divided by the total number of required sections applicable to that document (denominator).

 #### Expected Outcome(s)

-All CCDAs tested should include all of the sections required, if applicable.
+All CCDAs tested should include all required sections, if applicable.
+The expected USCDI measure rate (numerator: required sections present, denominator: required sections applicable) is 99% conformance.

 #### Care Setting(s)